-Using mixed-volatile microcontroller platforms comes at the cost of increased energy consumption: non-volatile memory operations may require up to 247% the energy of their volatile counterpart [28, 40].
-Storing only parts of the program state on nonvolatile memory may also yield intermittence anomalies [42, 44], which require further energy to be corrected.
-These occur when non-idempotent code is re-executed that manipulates variables on non-volatile memory, producing results that are different than a continuous execution.
-Using mixed-volatile platforms, quantifying the advantages in simpler management of persistent state against the corresponding energy overhead is complex, as these depend on factors including energy patterns and execution flow.
+Using mixed-volatile microcontrollers comes at the cost of increased energy consumption: non-volatile memory operations may require up to 247% the energy of their volatile counterpart [28, 40].
+Storing only parts of the program state on non-volatile memory may also yield intermittence anomalies [43, 45], due to re-executions of non-idempotent code, which require further energy to be corrected.
+Using mixed-volatile platforms, quantifying the advantages in simpler management of persistent state against the corresponding energy overhead is complex, as these depend on multiple factors including energy patterns and execution flow.